momiji15/apptomap/R Ready to Map/Unit 3 Creating Dynamic Documents Notebook.md

             fileEncoding = "UTF-8")

 ```
 The csv file that you will actually be using is one named "foodtrucktweets.tweets.csv".
-The rtweets package divides the csv file into a file for users("foodtrucktweets.users.csv") and one for the tweets.
+The rtweets package divides the csv file into a file for users("foodtrucktweets.users.csv") and one for the tweets("foodtrucktweets.tweets.csv").
 Make sure to do this in your code from Unit 1 and not within the R Markdown document you are creating.

 Let's load the twitter data csv file into a data frame.
 This can be done by using the read.csv() function.